PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 The list is organized generally by the page where the issue will most likely be encountered.

-* PowerShellGet not yet updated to match PowerShell Gallery:
+* Publishing to Preview requires a new NuGet:
-An updated version (likely 1.6.6) of PowerShellGet is coming shortly.
+Publishing to the Preview PowerShell Gallery requires a new NuGet.exe.
+An updated version (likely 1.6.6) of PowerShellGet is coming shortly that will include it.
 Until it is available, users must follow the instructions below to manually update NuGet.exe if they wish to publish to the PowerShell Gallery.
 * I get failures trying to install the Azure modules from this site:
 The Preview PowerShell Gallery is seen and registered as a different location than PowerShellGallery.com.
 When you try to re-install a module from a new location, you will need to specify "-Force".
 As an example, the same versions of the Azure SDK team's modules are on both preview.powershellgallery.com and powershellgallery.com.
 If you try to install the same version of an item that you already have, install-module will skip it.